An echelon form of weakly infeasible semidefinite programs and bad projections of the psd cone: Preliminaries

 When both are feasible, the optimal value of \eqref{p-opt} is at least as large as the optimal value of \eqref{d}.
 These optimal values agree and the optimal value of \eqref{p-opt} is attained when \eqref{d} satisfies {\em Slater's condition}, i.e., when there is $y \in \rad{m}$ such that $C - \A^*y \succ 0.$

 We say that \eqref{p} is {\em strongly infeasible}, if the distance of the affine subspace $H$ (see \eqref{eqn-H}) from $\psd{n}$ is positive.
-Every infeasible SDP is either strongly or weakly infeasible and strong infeasibility is the ``good" kind of infeasibility: for example, interior point methods can prove infeasibility of a strongly infeasible SDP, see Pe{\~n}a and Renegar \cite[Corollary 3]{pena2000computing}.
+By this definition, we see that every infeasible SDP is either strongly or weakly infeasible.
+We know that \eqref{p} is strongly infeasible exactly when its {\em alternative system}